brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-data-parallelism.md

   dataset, num_replicas=world_size, rank=rank)
 ```

-We then place each model in a different GPU and wrap it model in the [`DistributedDataParallel`](https://pytorch.org/docs/stable/generated/torch.nn.parallel.DistributedDataParallel.html) or [`FullyShardedDataParallel`](https://pytorch.org/docs/stable/fsdp.html) wrapper:
+We then place each model in a different GPU and wrap it with the [`DistributedDataParallel`](https://pytorch.org/docs/stable/generated/torch.nn.parallel.DistributedDataParallel.html) or [`FullyShardedDataParallel`](https://pytorch.org/docs/stable/fsdp.html) wrapper:

 ```python
 device = f"cuda:{local_rank}"